USA Driving Advice and Car Hire Info

 USA Self Drive Rules

 You will usually be allowed to take rental cars into Canada but you should check this with the rental company when you make the reservation.
-There are likely to be restrictions on taking cars to Mexico though the company below specialise in vehicles which can be driven between California and Mexico.
-I’m not aware of similar companies operating at other US/Mexico borders.
+There are likely to be restrictions on taking cars to Mexico and you may have to seek out a specialist rental company who allow this.